AK DASH Blog

 Tips for Pricing Success

-• Account for Hidden Costs: Don’t forget about overhead like office expenses, insurance, or equipment depreciation.
-AK DASH helps you factor these in.
+• Account for Hidden Costs: Add overhead, insurance, shop time, and equipment depreciation.
+AK DASH helps you include these line items.

 Ready to Price Like a Pro?